Harry Daley: Early life

-Harry Daley was born in Lowestoft, Suffolk on 14 November 1901, the second youngest of five children.
+Harry Daley was born in Lowestoft, Suffolk on 14 November 1901, the second youngest of five children of a working-class family.
 His father, Joseph Daley, was an orphan born in Poplar, London, who became the skipper of a fishing smack; his mother was Emily née Firman, a former parlourmaid.
 From the age of three Harry Daley was educated at the local school and when he was nine-years-old his father died at sea in a storm.
 Because of this Daley decided to help support his family by becoming a telegram boy rather than attending secondary school.
 During the First World War, his mother, fearing Zeppelin raids and a German invasion, moved the family to Dorking in 1916 and Daley found work as a grocer's delivery boy.
-Daley's sole elder brother was killed while serving in the Machine Gun Corps on the Western Front on 7 November 1918, just days before the end of the war.
+Daley's sole elder brother, Joseph, was killed while serving in the Machine Gun Corps on the Western Front on 7 November 1918, just days before the end of the war.

 While living at Dorking, Daley was fascinated by London and spent his weekends in the capital's theatres, cinemas, galleries and concert halls.
 He was also an avid reader and bought quantities of cheap books from second-hand shops.
 Daley recognised he was a homosexual during his childhood and referred to his sexuality as a "small cloud" that followed him.
+He noted that "my sexual inclinations were clearly defined.
+I was attracted to normal men, older, rougher and stronger than myself.
+Youthful innocence and freshness of outlook I found delightful, but never connected it with sexual desire".